 The main difficulty in recycling polystyrene is that it is bulky and expensive to transport.
 We crush it in a special baler which doubles its density before sending it to Christchurch to be made into insulation.
 We can only recycle clean polystyrene with stickers removed.

-All types of household, car, cell-phone and tool batteries can be recycled at Wastebusters.
-Batteries, especially rechargeable ones such as cellphone batteries, contain toxic materials and shouldn’t be put into landfills.
-We send the batteries to Recytech who process them to extract usable resources.
+Rechargeable batteries, such as cellphone and tool batteries, contain toxic materials and shouldn’t be put into landfills.
+We collect the batteries and send them to to Recytech who process them to extract usable resources.
+We also take car batteries for recycling.

 Used Engine Oil *